UCL-ION-python-course-2025/connect4/README.md

 ### States :yellow_circle:

 Unlike typical Connect 4, where there are 7 columns and 6 rows, we’re using **8 columns**.
-The board is a 6x8 `numpy` array.
+This is to reduce the power of taking the first move.
+The board is a `6 x 8` `numpy` array.

 The **first axis is the row index** and the **2nd axis is the column index**.